mezzio/mezzio/docs/book/v2/features/container/factories.md

   ignored by the factory, but can be useful when merging several configurations into one for the application.

-  Under Expressive 1.X, if the `error` key is present and boolean `true`, then the middleware will be registered as error middleware.
+  Under Mezzio 1.X, if the `error` key is present and boolean `true`, then the middleware will be registered as error middleware.
 (This is necessary due to the fact that the factory defines a callable wrapper around middleware to enable lazy-loading of middleware.)
 We recommend _not_ using this feature;